 But first, what are internal links?

 Internal links are URLs that lead to another or several other pages on your website.
-What a URL does is suggest to the visitor that there are other pages on this same website that offer more grounded details about this topic.
+What the URL does is suggest to the visitor and search engine bots that other pages on this same website offer more grounded details about this topic.

 1.4.
 Metadata SEO Optimization

 Metadata is what informs Google of what your website or page contains.
 To be clearer, your metadata is a huge determinant of what keywords you’re ranking for.

 If you were to publish an article on “Best wholesale cabinets for small kitchens,” your metadata would contain the key phrase “Wholesale cabinets.”
 When a Google search is conducted with these terms, your website will pop up on Google’s search results pages.

 Your metadata can be divided into two, and they are meta descriptions and meta titles or page titles.
 The meta title is the clickable text that appears in blue, serving as the heading or title of the article you’re about to read.
 The meta description is the short sentence you’ll see right below the meta title on the search results page.